GillesPelegrin/express-tasks/README.md

 Then we did a great job of decoupling the technology witht the domain.
 ```
 - [x] implement a basic version of it
-- [ ] find out how to make all repositories consistent and the best practice
+- [ ] find out how to make all repositories consistent and the best practice -> Implement Repository pattern
 - [ ] Should the ModelSchema be in the domain ? - find answer

 ### Transactions

 - [ ] find out how to work with transactions

+### Security

+- [ ] add basic authentication + adapt tests

 ### Versioning